dhhyi/javascript-fullstack-temptation/pages/javascript-is-singlethreaded.md

 </div>

 <!--
-*wait for video to finish*
+🟥 *wait for video to finish*

-D: But later at JSConf 2018 this sounded a lot different. [click] -->
+🟥 But later at JSConf 2018 this sounded a lot different.

+🟥 [click] -> next slide
+-->

 ---